Main Content

 Can’t find it in the catalog?

 Fill out this form with as much information about the book as you know, include your name, card number, and your email address or phone number, and we will consider purchasing it for the library.
-You will be the first to borrow it if we do.
+We will place you on hold for it as well if we do!

 COVID Task Force